 The 2216B has a larger transformer than you’d expect from a 16 wpc stereo.
 Overall, the component layout is pretty clean and uncluttered.

-Unfortunately, the 2216B is the only one in the Marantz lineup that doesn’t have pre-outs.
+Unfortunately, the 2216B does not have pre-outs.
 That means you can’t hook it up to a larger amp and use it as a pre-amp.
 If you need to change the lamps, don’t worry, it’s not too difficult.
 But, be careful not to break the plastic lamp housing.
 It tends to get old and brittle over the years so treat it gently.

 While the 2216B does seem to perform better than its 16 wpc rating, it’s still probably best to limit speaker choices to more efficient models.
 Any speakers above 90 dB or so efficiency should match up well with the 2216B.
 For a small room, and matched up with an efficient pair of bookshelf speakers, the Marantz 2216B will be up to the challenge.